Adm. Policy Number: 1.64

 Presumptive Charity Care

-Presumptive Charity is determined on a case by case basis.
-With the exception of balances after MA and MA HMO’s the situation leading up to the adjustment are commented on each account and notification is provided to the patient that the account balance qualified and was written off as charity care.
+Presumptive Charity Care is determined on a case by case basis.
+With the exception of balances after MA and MA HMOs, the situation leading up to the adjustment are commented on each account and notification is provided to the patient that the account balance qualified and was written off as charity care.

 Use of External Collection Agencies